Skip to main content

 Tammy began pouring through her phone.
 “Oh my God, wait, that’s 100% possible.
 I’m looking through the retweets right now.”

 Cass stared at the ceiling as Mira and Tammy got to work.
-They were in Mira’s room, with its lavender walls adorned with astrology posters and tapestries, its shelves full of lit candles, and its carpeted floor with a bed and only two bean bag chairs, both of which Mira and Tammy had dibs on, leaving Cass to sit on a hastily constructed make-shift bean bag chair made out of a few of the many throw pillows scattered on Mira’s bed.
+They were in Mira’s room, with its lavender walls adorned with astrology posters and tapestries.
+Its shelves were full of lit candles and its carpeted floor with a bed and only two bean bag chairs, both of which Mira and Tammy had dibs on, leaving Cass to sit on a hastily constructed make-shift bean bag chair made out of a few of the many throw pillows scattered on Mira’s bed.

 Cass’ gaze shifted to the open window above the bed.
 Just half an hour ago, everybody’s eyes were transfixed on that window.
 An overwhelming dread had seeped into the room.
 They couldn’t bear the silence, but they didn’t know what to say either.
 All it took was one joke for the dread to get sucked out and for the room to be buzzing with excitement again.
 Laughing at the thing made it easier to ignore.
 Cass sat up, took her phone out, and joined in the excited chatter.